SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## MadMate
-### Imposter camp
+### Team Impostor
 The verdict is in on Crewmate.
-This is a roll of the Imposter camp. <br>
+This is a roll of the Impostor camp. <br>
-Help the Imposter. <br>
+Help the Impostor. <br>
-You can check the imposter in the settings. <br>
+You can check the Impostor in the settings. <br>
 You can also set whether to put in a vent.
 SuperHostRoles support
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can check the Imposter. | The name of the imposter turns red after the specified task is completed.
+| You can check the Impostor. | The name of the Impostor turns red after the specified task is completed.
-| Common Tasks | You can set the number of normal tasks before the imposter can be checked.
+| Common Tasks | You can set the number of normal tasks before the Impostor can be checked.
-| Long Tasks | You can set the number of long tasks before the imposter can be checked.
+| Long Tasks | You can set the number of long tasks before the Impostor can be checked.
-| Short Tasks | You can set the number of short tasks before the imposter can be checked.
+| Short Tasks | You can set the number of short tasks before the Impostor can be checked.
 | Amount of tasks that will be able to be checked (of all tasks) | If the result of the calculation of the task amount is a fraction, it will be rounded down.
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.

 -----------------------
 ## Bait